lovasko/ctfquery/README.md

 ## Example
 ### ... or the tale of the maximal process ID
-Say you are, for some reason, totally into finding out about the kernel symbol `pid_max` which denotes the maximal PID on your system.
-One way is to look into the source, sure, but what if it is not available and you are stuck with some random black box crash dump? `ctfquery` to the rescue!
+Grab my hand, we are going for a trip!
+Say we are, for some reason, totally into finding out about the kernel symbol `pid_max` which denotes the maximal PID on a system.
+One way is to look into the source, sure, but what if it is not available and we are stuck with some random black box crash dump?

-So let's see:
+`ctfquery` to the rescue!

+We will start by gently poking the beast:

 ```
 $ ctfquery -s pid_max /boot/kernel/kernel
 776
 ```

-We have first bit of knowledge!
+The first bit of knowledge!
 The symbol inspection (`-s`) told us that the type ID of the type associated with the symbol is 776.
 Only if we could describe a type!